 - HIS 205 Vienna: Crossroads of Europe (History and Culture)

 - German 202 (you will be placed in a class based on your individual proficiency level)

 Language Proficiency in Vienna

 Even if you have no previous experience studying the German language, you can still participate in the BCA Marburg program.
-You will need an additional four weeks of pre-semester preparation in Vienna at the beginning of the program to participate in the program; the additional preparation also bears an additional fee.
-You will spend a total of twelve weeks in Vienna before moving to Marburg.
+All students spend a total of eight weeks in Vienna, Austria for an intensive German language courses before moving to Marburg.

 You will take a placement exam prior to the start of the program to determine your German course level in Vienna.